Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 movies = [INTRIGUE_1, INTRIGUE_2, ACTION_1, ACTION_2]
 ```

-Consider how to implement a function using a loop that returns the movie dictionary with the first title alphabetically, the review the code below.
+Consider how to implement a function using a loop that returns the movie dictionary with the first title alphabetically, then review the code below.

 ```py
 def get_first_movie(movies):